 A bonus was separately payable for each financial performance metric; thus, our failure to reach the minimum threshold for one performance metric would result in no bonus payable for that metric, but could still result in a bonus payable for other performance metrics, presuming we reached the minimum threshold performance for such metrics.
-Certain of these bonuses are earned based upon a continuously functioning, sliding scale; thus, failure to reach the targeted performance level could still result in a lesser bonus payable, provided that a certain minimum threshold had been achieved.
+Additionally, these bonuses are earned based upon a continuously functioning, sliding scale; thus, failure to reach the targeted performance level could still result in a lesser bonus payable, provided that a certain minimum threshold had been achieved.
 Similarly, exceeding the targeted performance level could result in a greater bonus payable.
-In 2016, our net sales, operating income and net income were \$89.2 million, \$16.3 million and \$10.6 million, respectively, which exceeded the target amounts set forth above, resulting in higher payouts to our named executive officers based on those metrics.
+In 2018, our net sales were \$105.6 million, which were lower than the target amount set forth above resulting in payouts lower than plan for that metric, and our operating income was \$28.2 million, which exceeded the target amount set forth above, resulting in higher payouts to our named executive officers based on that metric.
+For the net income metric, our named executive officers were paid based on a preliminary determination of net income that exceeded the target level net income set forth above, but was lower than our actual achievement of net income of \$22.9 million, decreasing the payouts to the named executive officers by an immaterial amount.

-The remaining percentage of each named executive officer's bonus opportunity for 2016 was tied to the achievement of individual objectives.
+The remaining percentage of each named executive officer's bonus opportunity for 2018 was tied to the achievement of individual objectives.
 Notwithstanding that the objectives are individualized, in establishing those objectives, we seek to maximize the performance of our executive officers in furthering Company planks.
-Individual performance measures for 2016 cash bonuses varied in scope and subject matter based on each named executive officer's department and area of functional responsibility.
+Individual performance measures for 2018 cash bonuses varied in scope and subject matter based on each named executive officer's department and area of functional responsibility.

-Target cash bonuses under the Management Incentive Compensation Plan for each of the named executive officers for 2016 are set forth in the table below.
+Target cash bonuses under the Management Incentive Compensation Plan for each of the named executive officers for 2018 are set forth in the table below.
 Additionally, each named executive officer was provided the opportunity to earn additional amounts by way of performance beyond targeted performance expectations.

-Named Executive Officer Target 2016 Non-Equity Incentive Plan Compensation under the Management Incentive Compensation Plan (\$) Actual 2016 Non-Equity Incentive Plan Compensation under the Management Incentive Compensation Plan (\$)
+Named Executive Officer Target 2018 Non-Equity Incentive Plan Compensation under the Management Incentive Compensation Plan (\$) Actual 2018 Non-Equity Incentive Plan Compensation under the Management Incentive Compensation Plan (\$)

-George W. LeMaitre \$167,132 \$215,770
+George W. LeMaitre \$ 257,500 \$ 254,144 4

-Joseph P. Pellegrino, Jr 91,601 129,449
+Joseph P. Pellegrino, Jr. 116,480 130,671 1

-David B. Roberts 117,050 166,291
+David B. Roberts 126,896 122,357 7

-Peter R. Gebauer 91,651(1) 147,152(1)

-Michael T. Wijas 121,800 149,240
+Trent G. Kamke 92,019 96,840 0